 Getting a standby generator is an exciting step toward securing your home’s comfort and safety.
 But the idea of a major installation can feel a little daunting.
 We get it.
 That’s why we’ve broken down our process into clear, simple steps, so you know exactly what’s happening at every stage.
 From our first visit to the final walkthrough, our team handles the details so you can have a smooth, stress-free experience.
 Here’s a look at how we bring reliable backup power to your home.

-Step 1: The On-Site Assessment
+Step 1: Your On-Site Assessment

 It all starts with a conversation at your home.
 One of our experts will visit to conduct a thorough on-site assessment.
 This isn’t just a quick look-around; we take the time to understand your specific needs.
 We’ll discuss which appliances and systems are essential for your family during an outage and calculate the right size Generac generator to power them.
 We’ll also identify the best location for the unit, considering local codes and safety standards, and explain any necessary permits.
 This initial meeting is all about creating a customized plan that’s perfect for your property.

-Step 2: Handling Permits and Prep Work
+Step 2: We Handle the Permits and Prep Work

 Once we have a plan, our team gets to work on the behind-the-scenes details.
 This includes securing all necessary permits from your local municipality.
 Every installation must comply with strict safety standards and building codes, which often dictate specific distances from windows, doors, and other structures.
 We manage this entire process for you, ensuring your residential standby generator installation is done correctly and legally from the very beginning.
 This step prevents future headaches and guarantees your system is safe for your family and your neighborhood.

-Step 3: The Professional Installation Process
+Step 3: Professional Generator Installation

 On installation day, our certified technicians will arrive ready to get the job done right.
 The first task is to prepare the site we selected during our assessment.
 This involves creating a level, stable pad for the generator to sit on and clearing any obstacles to ensure proper airflow and access.
 From there, we handle all the electrical and fuel line connections with precision and care.
 Our team works efficiently and respectfully, treating your home as if it were our own and keeping the work area clean and organized throughout the day.

-Step 4: Final Testing and System Walkthrough
+Step 4: Final Testing and Your System Walkthrough

 After the generator is fully installed, we don’t just pack up and leave.
 We conduct a complete system test to ensure everything is working perfectly.
 This includes simulating a power outage to watch the automatic transfer switch kick in and the generator power up your home seamlessly.
 Once we’ve confirmed it’s running as it should, we’ll walk you through the entire system.
 We’ll show you how it operates, explain the control panel, and answer any questions you have.
 Our goal is for you to feel completely confident and prepared before we call the job complete.